bastien8060/PokePiOS/README.md

 cd buildroot
 ```

-Use initialized configurations to compile:
+Use initialized configurations to compile PokePi:

 ```sh
 make all